 A comprehensive guide to those travelling in Australia

 The Australian Government values the contribution that tourism provides to the country’s economy and naturally wishes all tourists, not only those coming from overseas but also Australian residents exploring their country, to have a positive experience.
+Do your research to avoid a travel accident.
 With this in mind they have published this guide to safe and healthy travel in Australia.
 Happy holidays!